DavidBK/shampoo/Node/Call-Of-Duty.md

 4. Create endpoint for deleting a duty:

     - DELETE `/duties/:id`
-    - Scheduled duties cannot be removed.
+    - "Scheduled" duties cannot be removed (Duty which have soldiers).

 5. Create endpoint for updating a duty: